 The SVG files were created using Inkscape, but can be edited using any vector grahics program.
 You’ll need to install the font Montserrat, which you can download here, so that the texts are displayed correctly.

 If you want to create your own IDEA instructions, you can start from our SVG template, which contains a page grid, a collection of basic items, arrows, and little people.
+If you build something cool with it, let us know and maybe we’ll consider displaying it on this website!

 The top right icons are taken from Dave Gandy’s Font Awesome project.
 The font used on this website and in the diagrams is Julieta Ulanovsky’s Montserrat.
 Both are available under the SIL Open Font License.